Flight 29 Down: Second season

 The group continue to survive but a storm left their camp in ruins, as well as their plane washed out to sea.
 One of the characters, Daley, is elected the new leader and she begins a democracy.
 The plane washes back on shore with a huge hole on its side.
 The survivors begin to learn that the island was involved in World War II when they find a time capsule from a general who once inhabited the island.
 They soon figure out there must be some life on the island.

 Film

 "Flight 29 Down: The Hotel Tango" was released in 2007 as the series finale.

 The castaways split into two groups.
 One stays on the beach, and one travels to find life on the island.
 Just when they think the place is deserted, they find an old concrete hotel used in WWII, along with other old buildings rotting away.
 They find the pilot, and the two other survivors in the hotel.
 The pilot has a bad sickness that makes him go crazy.
-In the end the castaways are saved by the Navy just before Typhoon Melissa hits the island and destroys everything.
+In the end the castaways are saved by the US Navy just before Typhoon Melissa hits the island and destroys everything.